GfellerLab/MixTCRviz/README.txt

    This is useful if your input does not contain a "model" column.
    In case the input contains the "model" column, model.default is not considered.

-- set.cdr3a.length (default="") Length for the CDR3a motif to be shown in the main plot.
+- set.cdr3a.length (default=NA) Length for the CDR3a motif to be shown in the main plot.
    By default the value corresponding to the most frequent CDR3a length in input1 (and also present in input2 if input2 is given) is chosen.

-- set.cdr3b.length (default="") Length for the CDR3b motif to be shown in the main plot.
+- set.cdr3b.length (default=NA) Length for the CDR3b motif to be shown in the main plot.
    By default the value corresponding to the most frequent CDR3b length in input1 (and also present in input2 if input2 is given) is chosen.

 - N.min (default=10) Minimum number of TCR (i.e., V-J-CDR3) for at least